-There are a wide range of different e-commerce solutions available, from off-the-shelf "one size fits all" products to bespoke services that are a seamless part of the overall website offering, developed specifically to match your requirements, and everything in between.
+There are a wide range of different e-commerce solutions available, from off-the-shelf "one size fits all" products, to bespoke services that are a seamless part of the overall website offering.

 Trying to decide which solution is right for you can be a daunting task, so we've come up with 10 things to keep in mind when looking for an e-commerce system.